Automattic/legalmattic/Terms of Service/Automattic Ads/Automattic Ads.md

 *   Malicious code/malware/spyware or other technologically harmful code.
 *   Intellectual property infringement.
 *   Impersonation with the intent to confuse, defraud, or defame any third party.
+*   Misrepresentative content.
+This includes but is not limited to:
+      *   Proliferating or creating verifiably false claims or content that could undermine participation or trust in an electoral or democratic process.
+      *   Deceiving users through artificial or manipulated media (images, audio, video) with the intent to influence political or social issues.
+      *   Content that promotes products or services using false or deceptive claims.
 *   Any content that is inappropriate or not [family safe](https://wordads.co/2012/09/06/wordads-is-for-family-safe-sites/) as determined by us in our sole discretion.

 **6. No Duty to Monitor.** We do not pre-screen your content or sites for Jetpack Ads, but we have the right (but no obligation) to monitor content and conduct on sites participating in Automattic Ads.